Theoretical investigations of tetrameric magnetic molecules for sub-kelvin cooling: Introduction

 Another trend in the field is to employ lanthanides, in particular gadolinium, because of the large spin and corresponding large number of levels per spin that directly translate into available entropy \cite{SZT:CC11,HSP:ACIE12,PZK:JACS12,TGD:JACS23,ZCE:A24}.
 Larger spins and in particular net spins per molecules might, however, lead to long range magnetic order that precludes the desired low-temperature (sub-kelvin) cooling \cite{ELJ:JMC06}.
 Very low temperatures are thus achieved when separating the molecules or spins sufficiently well \cite{MME:AM12,MDG:JACS25}.

 In this article, we are going to investigate spin systems composed of four spins with realistic geometries as obtained in chemical synthesis.
 This investigation is along the ideas of Refs.~\cite{GCS:APL13,ELP:APL14,GCS:APL14} where square-pyramidal structures have been studied employing the Heisenberg model.
 In our current study, we add intramolecular dipolar interaction which can be sizable for larger spins \cite{PLZ:CS16}.
-It also plays an important role below about one kelvin.
+It also plays an important role below about one kelvin. \JS{For reasons of computational feasibility we study only single-spin quantum numbers of $s=3/2$ in this article.
+The qualitative conclusions are not altered by this restriction.}

 Our investigations suggest that tetrahedral arrangements of spins with ferromagnetic exchange interactions yield the strongest magnetocaloric effect.
 Furthermore, among the investigated structures it is the only arrangement that is able to achieve very low temperatures.
-We will substantiate our findings with a comparison of four typical structures, however, limit our self to a few central graphs.
-The reader is encouraged to have a look at a recent Ph.D. thesis offering detailed explorations of the possible huge parameter space \cite{Westerbeck:Diss25}.
+We will substantiate our findings with a comparison of four typical \JS{geometrical} structures, however, limit ourselves to a few central graphs.
+The reader is encouraged to have a look at a recent Ph.D. thesis \JS{(in German)} offering detailed explorations of the possible huge parameter space \cite{Westerbeck:Diss25}.

 The paper is organized as follows.
 In Section \ref{sec-2} we introduce the model and major observables before we present our results in Sec.~\xref{sec-3}.
 The article closes with a discussion in Section~\ref{sec-4}.